ucsd-ets/spark-scripts/README.md

 # Usage

-## Initialize Spark
+## pyspark

 Prepare the Spark context.
-Set the driver host so nodes can connect to it.
+Set `spark.driver.host` so nodes can connect to it.

 ```
 from pyspark import SparkConf, SparkContext